 Detailed annual plan

-The exit process, with a detailed plan, project should start about a year before the intended sale.
+The exit process, with a detailed plan of the project, should start about a year before the intended sale.
 The plan includes activities such as:

 - Selection of advisors (M&A, legal, commercial),